Redwoods are just redwoods, right?

-The range of redwoods stretches for more than 400 miles from north to south, and along this distance the forest changes dramatically.
+The range of redwoods stretches for more than 400 miles from north to south—and along this distance, the forest changes dramatically.
 The dry canyons of Big Sur hardly resemble the moist floodplain of the Smith River.
 As the environment changes, so do the trees that have adapted to the very particular conditions where they grow.

-Finding the right trees for a site can make the difference between the life and death of seedlings, between the success and failure of a restoration project.
+Finding the right trees for a site can make the difference between the life and death of seedlings, and between the success and failure of a restoration project.
 When we plant trees to restore forests, we work with local nurseries to ensure that the seedlings we use come from local trees whose unique genetics are adapted to the environment where they will be planted.
 We also want to make sure that the seedlings come from many parents, so that the new forest will have a diverse array of genetics capable of adapting to changing conditions or new forest diseases.